tcardoso2/nuxtt/README.md

 History:
 ========

+- v 0.3.0: Socket.io: added custom hooks depending on project, loaded dinamically
-- v 0.2.9: Socket.io various improvements main one on detecting if a player lost connection (for future purposes).
+- v 0.2.9: Socket.io: various improvements main one on detecting if a player lost connection (for future purposes).
 Minor updates on team services.
-- v 0.2.8: Socket.io added Team-Record service
+- v 0.2.8: Socket.io: added Team-Record service
 - v 0.2.7: Added root index.vue page with games.
 For now hard-coded (WIP), but intention is to have then listed dinamically.
 Still some work required on UI
 - v 0.2.6: Integrated with Amazon Cognito - still some cleaning up to do
 - v 0.2.5: Added socket.io hooks specific to each application, separately tracked from this repo, fixed points issue for client users, now updates the user both during game and at start